adobe/aem-guides-wknd-graphql/react-app/README.md

 * `REACT_APP_HOST_URI=http://localhost:4502` - Set to AEM target host
 * `REACT_APP_GRAPHQL_ENDPOINT=/content/graphql/global/endpoint.json` - Set the GraphQL endpoint path
 * `REACT_APP_AUTHORIZATION=admin:admin` - set basic auth credentials to use if connecting to an AEM Author environment (for development only).
 If connecting to a Publish environment, this setting is not necessary.
+* `REACT_APP_DEV_TOKEN` - Dev token string.
+To connect to remote instance, beside Basic auth (user:pass) you can use Bearer auth with DEV token from Cloud console
+* `REACT_APP_SERVICE_TOKEN` - Path to service token file.
+To connect to remote instance, authentication can be done with Service token also (download file from Cloud console)

 ### Proxy API Requests